aParsecFromFuture/MultilayerPerceptron/README.md

 ### Animated training

 There are 2 training mod, classical training and animated training.
 The animated training cuts the epochs into 10 equal pieces and keeps the visual output of every piece.
-When the training done, it will show the 10 outputs one after the other with 0.5 seconds interval.
+When the training is done, it will show the 10 outputs one after the other with 0.25 seconds interval.

 ![alt text](github%20resource/app_animation.gif)